The Rotation.Slerp

 and b

 .
-This method is useful for smoothly interpolating between two orientations, which is often required in animations and simulations.
+This method is useful for smoothly interpolating between two orientations in 3D space.

 The Rotation.Slerp